guardtime/libksi/doc/tutorial/t1_signing.md

 Disclaimer
 ----------

-For simplicity reasons, the error handling in thsi tutorial mostly omitted.
+For simplicity reasons, the error handling in this tutorial mostly omitted.
 In practice almost all the functions in the SDK return a status code which value should be checked to be #KSI_OK, which means all went well.

-1. Preparattion
+1. Preparation
 ---------------

 The first thing by using the SDK, we need to create a KSI context variable and initialize it.
-The context contains all the configurations and can be used for debuging.
+The context contains all the configurations and can be used for debugging.
 The following example shows the initialization of a new #KSI_CTX object.

     #include <ksi/ksi.h>
     KSI_CTX *ksi = NULL; /* Must be feed at the end. */
     KSI_CTX_new(&ksi); /* Must be initialized only once per thread. */

-The next step would be to configure the contetx, as there are no default service locations to send the signing request to.
+The next step would be to configure the context, as there are no default service locations to send the signing request to.
 Let's assume the signing service address is
 \c signservice.somehost:1234 and it is authenticated by \c user:key.
 We can configure the signing service provider by calling #KSI_CTX_setAggregator.